Penelope Keith: Television

+Theatre

 Awards and honours

 On 2 April 2002, her 62nd birthday, Keith began a one-year term as High Sheriff of Surrey, the third woman to hold the post.
 She has also served in the past as a Deputy Lieutenant of Surrey.

 Keith was appointed an Officer of the Order of the British Empire (OBE) in the 1989 New Year Honours.
-She was awarded a Commander of the British Empire (CBE) in the 2007 New Year Honours for "charitable services".
+She was made a Commander of the Order of the British Empire (CBE) in the 2007 New Year Honours for "charitable services".
 In the 2014 New Year Honours, she was made a Dame Commander of the Order of the British Empire (DBE) for services to the Arts and to Charity.